Polish officials: Russia suspending gas supplies over rubles - NewsBreak

 Poland has been working since the 1990s to wean itself off of Russian energy and was already on track to end its reliance on Russian gas this year.
 It recently moved to stop imports of Russian coal.

-The government in Warsaw has urged other European countries to lessen their dependence on Russian energy sources.
+The government in Waraw has urged other European countries to lessen their dependence on Russian energy sources,

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.